-Bridge across the SFAs and develop the use of process-explicit reaction models for aqueous complexation, surface complexation, mineral dissolution-precipitation, microbially mediated reactions, microbial dynamics, and similar processes.
+The IDEAS-Watersheds Reaction Network Activity bridges across the SFAs and develops the use of process-explicit reaction models for aqueous complexation, surface complexation, mineral dissolution-precipitation, microbially mediated reactions, microbial dynamics, and similar processes.

 Shared Infrastructure Activity

-- Extend the BER ecosystem of interoperable software tools and components to better represent hydrobiogeochemical processes in dynamic stream/river corridors along the river continuum.
+- Extends the BER ecosystem of interoperable software tools and components to better represent hydrobiogeochemical processes in dynamic stream/river corridors along the river continuum.

-- Provide software tools and workflows that can be shared among the SFAs as well as the critical (and currently incomplete) experience base on how to parameterize and use the new capabilities.
+- Provides software tools and workflows that can be shared among the SFAs as well as the critical (and currently incomplete) experience base on how to parameterize and use the new capabilities.